Harmonic fields and the mechanical response of a cellular monolayer to ablation: Introduction

-Below, we express the geometric operators identified in \cite{jensen2022} in the language of discrete exterior calculus (DEC).
-As well as strengthening the theoretical foundations of existing results, this allows the development of a wider repertoire of geometric tools with which to analyse discrete mechanical models, for example for monolayers coating non-planar surfaces.
+Below, we express the geometric operators identified in \cite{jensen2022} in a framework inspired by discrete exterior calculus (DEC).
+As well as strengthening the theoretical foundations of existing results, this allows the development of a wider repertoire of geometric tools with which to analyse discrete mechanical models.
 We identify exterior derivatives, sharp and flat operators, and wedge products, with which standard operations of vector calculus can be expressed \cite{grady2010, perot2014, crane2018, wang2023}.
 This has been undertaken previously for cellular networks with suitable symmetries \cite{desbrun2005}, and related methods have been exploited to address a range of problems in mechanics \cite{yavari2008, jensen2020, srinivasa2021, boom2022}.
 Delaunay triangulation and Voronoi tessellation are popular geometric models that together ensure orthogonality between cell edges and links between cell centres.
 While this can be a useful approximation in many circumstances, this symmetry can be violated in epithelia \cite{jensen2020}.
-One feature that distinguishes our task from existing studies is the requirement to avoid imposing edge-link orthogonality.
+One feature that distinguishes our task from existing studies is the requirement to avoid imposing edge--link orthogonality.
 A price to be paid is an increase in the number of distinct operators \cite{jensen2022}.